 The Company's leases generally do not provide an implicit rate, and therefore the Company uses its incremental borrowing rate as the discount rate when measuring operating lease liabilities.
 The incremental borrowing rate represents an estimate of the interest rate the Company would incur at lease commencement to borrow an amount equal to the lease payments on a collateralized basis over the term of a lease within a particular currency environment.
-The Company used incremental borrowing rates as of January 1, 2019 for operating leases that commenced prior to that date
+The Company used incremental borrowing rates as of January 1, 2019 for operating leases that commenced prior to that date.

-The Company's weighted average remaining lease term and weighted average discount rate for operating leases as of December 31, 2019 are:
+The Company's weighted average remaining lease term and weighted average discount rate for operating leases as of December 31, 2020 are:

-December 31, 2019
+December 31, 2020

-Weighted average remaining lease term (years) 3.3
+Weighted average remaining lease term (years) 2.8

-Weighted average discount rate 6.0%
+Weighted average discount rate 5.9%

-The table below reconciles the undiscounted future minimum lease payments (displayed by year and in the aggregate) under non-cancellable operating leases with terms of more than one year to the total operating lease liabilities recognized on the condensed balance sheets as of December 31, 2019:
+The table below reconciles the undiscounted future minimum lease payments (displayed by year and in the aggregate) under non-cancellable operating leases with terms of more than one year to the total operating lease liabilities recognized on the condensed balance sheets as of December 31, 2020:

-US\$
+US\$ thousands

-th ousands

-2020 271

-2020 196
+tnousands

+2021 212

-2022 141
+2022 2023 157

-2023 141
+2023 157

-2024 12

-Thereafter -

-Total undiscounted future minimum lease payments 761

-Less: portion representing imputed interest (72)

-Total undiscounted future minimum lease payments 689
+2024 13 2025 - Thereafter Total undiscounted future minimum lease payments 539 Less: portion representing imputed interest (41) Total undiscounted future minimum lease payments 498

-Operating lease costs were \$245,000 and \$0 for the year ended December 31, 2019, and 2018, respectively.
+Operating lease costs were \$246,000 and \$245,000 for the year ended December 31, 2020, and 2019, respectively.
 Operating lease costs are included within general and administrative expenses on the statements of income.

-Cash paid for amounts included in the measurement of operating lease liabilities was \$262,000 and \$0 for the year ended December 31, 2019, and 2018, respectively, and this amount is included in operating activities in the statements of cash flows.
-Right-of-use assets obtained in exchange for new operating lease liabilities were \$876,000 and \$0 for the year ended December 31, 2019, and 2018, respectively
+Cash paid for amounts included in the measurement of operating lease liabilities was \$272,000 and \$262,000 for the year ended December 31, 2020, and 2019, respectively, and this amount is included in operating activities in the statements of cash flows.
+Right-of-use assets obtained in exchange for new operating lease liabilities were \$17,000 and \$876,000 for the year ended December 31, 2020, and 2019, respectively.